 - Add carrot, fennel, onion and garlic to the pot.
 Cook, stirring frequently, for about 5 minutes or until onion is translucent and soft.
 Stir in tomato paste, and continue cooking for 1 minute.
 Stir in wine, gently scraping the pot to release any browned bits clinging to the bottom.
 Nestle the reserved shanks and bay leaf into the vegetables, and pour beef stock overtop.

-- Once shanks are ready, remove and transfer to a serving platter, leaving the braising liquid in the pot.
+- Once shanks are tender, use a slotted spoon to transfer the meat to a serving platter, leaving the liquid in the pot.
 Snip off kitchen twine from the shanks, and discard.

-- Increase the heat to medium-high, and bring the braising liquid to a boil.
-Cook, stirring frequently, for about 5 minutes or until reduced to a thick, glossy sauce.
+- Increase the heat to medium-high.
+Bring the braising liquid to a boil and cook, stirring frequently, for about 5 minutes or until reduced to a thick, glossy sauce.
 Discard the bay leaves.
 Taste to check the seasoning, and adjust as needed with salt and pepper.